Vee-taileng/Vee-taileng/README.md

 - 👋 Hi, I’m @Vee-taileng
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning basic web development.
 I began with HTML, CSS, and JavaScript
-- 💞️ My goal is to become a Front-end Developer within one and half year
+- 💞️ My goal is to become a Front-end Developer within one and half years
 - 📫 How to reach me ...

 <!---